NuLink-network/nulink-sdk/docs/functions/getApprovedDataContent.md

 ▸ **getApprovedDataContent**(`dataId`): `Promise`<`ArrayBuffer`\>

 The data/file applicant retrieves the content of a data/file that has been approved for their usage.
+Please unlock account with your password first by call getWalletDefaultAccount(userpassword), otherwise an UnauthorizedError exception will be thrown.

 **`Throws`**